-Aix-les-Bains is located in the low Alps to the north of Annecy, on the eastern edge of the Lac du Bourget and overlooked by Mont Revard.
+The town of Aix-les-Bains is located in the low Alps to the north of Chambery, on the eastern edge of the Lac du Bourget and overlooked by Mont Revard.

-Aix les Bains is a very attractive town and well worth a visit if you are exploring in the area.
-Much of its interest dates to the 19th century, and the most prosperous era in the towns history, when Aix-les-Bains revived its Roman role as a spa town.
+France This Way comment: Aix-les-Bains is a very attractive town and well worth a visit if you are exploring the area.
+Much of its interest dates to the 19th century, the most prosperous era in the town's history and the time that Aix-les-Bains revived its Roman role as a spa town.

-These were built in 1776 but were enlarged in 1854 and 1932.
-Their dominant sytle is of the Art Deco era.
-The large hall of the Atrium now houses the tourist office.
+Start your visit at the Ancient Thermes, the Atrium, that were built in 1776 then enlarged in 1854 and 1932.
+Their dominant style is of the Art Deco era and the large hall of the Atrium now houses the Aix-les-Bains tourist office.

-This wonderful building in the Belle Epoque style positively sparkles in the sun.
-The interior decor contains lots of mosaics, sculptures and large glass windows.
-In particular it has a wonderful mosaic ceiling and it also has a theatre which is in the French Romantic style.
+Another wonderful building in the Belle Epoque style is the Grand Cercle casino, that positively sparkles in the sun.
+The interior decor contains lots of mosaics, sculptures and large glass windows and you can see the wonderful mosaic ceiling and a theatre in the French Romantic style.

-The Arc de Campanus is a roman funeral arch which is 9m tall.
-It stands in the Place Maurice Mollard opposite the Atrium.
-The stone arch was built in the 1st century.
-Its exact role is not known and is thought to be either an entrance arch to the Thermes (Aix was a Spa town even in Roman times), or a victory arch or possible even a funeral arch.
-It certainly adds a certain charm and interest to the Place Maurice Mollard.
+In the Place Maurice Mollard opposite the Atrium, the Arc de Campanus is a roman funeral arch which is nine metres tall: the stone arch was built in the 1st century.
+Its exact role is not known but it is thought to be either an entrance arch to the Thermes (Aix was a Spa town even in Roman times), or a victory arch or possibly even a funeral arch.
+It certainly adds charm and interest to the Place Maurice Mollard.

-The mairie (town hall) is housed in the ancient Chateau of Seysset and is a lovely Gothic castle.
-Next to it is the site of a Roman temple parts of which can still be seen, this houses the Musee Lapidaire with a collection of archaeological artifacts.
+The mairie (town hall) for Aix-les-Bains is housed in the ancient Chateau of Seysset, a lovely gothic castle.
+Next to here is the site of a Roman temple parts of which can still be seen.

-Also worth looking out for in the town are the wonderful old hotels built in Belle Epoque style.
-These are no longer hotels but private appartments.
-They include the Royal, the Splendide, the Beauregard and the Grand Hotel.
+Also worth looking out as you explore the town are the wonderful old hotels built in Belle Epoque style.
+These are no longer hotels but private appartments and include the Royal, the Splendide, the Beauregard and the Grand Hotel.

-In a villa from the same epoch, visit the Museum of Doctor Faure, for an interesting selection of paintings from the last two centuries (includes works by Pissaro and Cézanne) and a very impressive collection of Rodin statues.
+In a villa from the same epoch, you can visit the Museum of Doctor Faure to see an interesting selection of paintings from the last two centuries (includes works by Pissaro and Cézanne) and a very impressive collection of Rodin statues.